Wandalen/willbe/doc/totorial2/Tutorials.ukr/PrefinedSteps.ukr.md

 Request ".build upgrade"
    .
 Read : /path_to_file/.will.yml
  .
 Read 1 will-files in 0.089s
  !
-Failed to read submodule::WTools, try to download it with .submodules.download or even clean it before downloading !
+Failed to read submodule::Tools, try to download it with .submodules.download or even clean it before downloading !
 Failed to read submodule::PathFundamentals, try to download it with .submodules.download or even clean it before downloading

   Building upgrade
      .
-Read : /path_to_file/.module/WTools/out/wTools.out.will.yml
+Read : /path_to_file/.module/Tools/out/wTools.out.will.yml
-     + module::WTools was upgraded in 17.024s
+     + module::Tools was upgraded in 17.024s
      .
 Read : /path_to_file/.module/PathFundamentals/out/wPathFundamentals.out.will.yml
      + module::PathFundamentals was upgraded in 4.256s
    + 2/2 submodule(s) of module::first were upgraded in 21.288s